The Chedgzoy Name

 Sam Chedgzoy is by some distance the most famous Chedgzoy.
 Born in Ellesmere Port, he was an outside-right for Everton (300+ appearances) and won 8 caps for England between 1920 and 1924.

 His place in football history, though, is not just about goals.
 In 1924 the Laws of the Game were changed to allow a goal to be scored directly from a corner kick.
 Sam spotted that the new wording did not explicitly forbid the kicker from playing the ball a second time.
-At a match against Spurs at Goodison Park, he famously dribbled the ball in from the corner flag rather than crossing it.
-The goal stood, and the football authorities promptly amended the Law to close the loophole, introducing the now-familiar rule that the corner-taker cannot touch the ball again until someone else has played it.
+At a match against Arsenal at Goodison Park on 15 November 1924, he famously dribbled the ball in from the corner flag rather than crossing it.
+Accounts differ on whether the ball actually went in (several say it struck the side-netting), but the point was made, and the football authorities promptly amended the Law to close the loophole, introducing the now-familiar rule that the corner-taker cannot touch the ball again until someone else has played it.
 A Chedgzoy, in other words, is directly responsible for the modern corner-kick rule.

 A note on pronunciation